nevmerzhitsky/headless-metatrader4/README.md

 You can use `run_mt.sh` as skeleton to add this step.

 You should publish 5100 port by adding `-p 5900:5900` parameter to `docker run`.
-Note that anybody can connect to 5900 port because x11vnc configured without password.
+Note that anybody can connect to 5900 port because x11vnc configured without a password.
 Google to understand how to protect and secure your VNC connection.

 ### X Window System of the host